scharlottej13/dask-blog/_posts/2021-11-05-mosaic-fusion.md

 ### Results

-For datasets with many image tiles (~500-1000 tiles), we could speed up the mosaic generation from several hours to tens of minutes using this dak-image based method
+For datasets with many image tiles (~500-1000 tiles), we could speed up the mosaic generation from several hours to tens of minutes using this Dask based method
 (compared to a previous workflow using ImageJ plugins runnning on the same workstation).
 Due to Dask's ability to handle data out-of-core and chunked array storage using zarr it is also possible to run the fusion on hardware with limited RAM.